Antennas, Coverage, Roaming, Interference, and Site Surveys

 PBQ-Style Survey Scenario

-- Perform an active survey using representative medical carts.
+- Run an active survey using the actual carts.

-- Review SNR, retries, channel utilization, and roaming logs.
+- Review SNR, retries, utilization, and roaming logs.

-- Tune transmit power to avoid sticky clients.
+- Tune transmit power to break sticky-client behavior.

-- Prefer 5 GHz or 6 GHz where client support and requirements allow.
+- Prefer 5/6 GHz where clients and requirements allow.

-The practical goal is not maximum signal everywhere.
-The goal is enough clean signal and capacity for the application while supporting predictable roaming.
+The goal is not maximum signal everywhere - it is enough clean signal and capacity for the application, with predictable roaming.

 A warehouse needs focused wireless coverage down a long aisle.
 Which antenna type is most appropriate?

-Which findings can indicate Wi-Fi interference or contention?
+Which findings can indicate Wi-Fi interference or airtime contention?
 Choose two.

 Select all that apply